All Products

 3. Download the packet file.

-1. Call the DescribeInstanceOpsRecords API operation to obtain the URL that points to the packet file from the ResultContent response parameter.
+1. Call the DescribeInstanceOpsRecords operation to obtain the URL that points to the packet file from the ResultContent response parameter.

-The packet file is stored in an OSS bucket.
-Example URL: http://eci-ops-files-cn-beijing.oss-cn-beijing.aliyuncs.com/pcaps/1609****/eci-2ze6n7kqdici********-eth0-****.pcap?Expires=****&OSSAccessKeyId=****&Signature=****&security-token=****.
+The packet file is stored in OSS.
+The following is an example URL: http://eci-ops-files-cn-beijing.oss-cn-beijing.aliyuncs.com/pcaps/1609****/eci-2ze6n7kqdici********-eth0-****.pcap?Expires=****&OSSAccessKeyId=****&Signature=****&security-token=****.

 2. Click the URL to download the packet file to your on-premises computer.